-The purpose of the ALP is to match leadership opportunities with the need for prepared leaders in organized urology at a grassroots level.
-A new breed of motivated and talented urologists seek out meaningful volunteer contributions and higher level participation at regional and/or state levels.
-This program would offer a pathway with mentorship based on real world examples backed up with a solid core of practical association leadership knowledge, resources and reference material to build-on and pass down for the future.
-Ultimately it is the hope that this program will engender strong leaders, develop their skills and interests and build relationships that will help put them on the path to becoming confident leaders in organized urology at all levels.
+The purpose of the ALP is to engender strong leaders, develop their skills and interests, and match them with leadership opportunities.
+Specifically we hope to identify talented young urologists who are seeking out meaningful volunteer contributions and offer a pathway for participation at national, regional and/or state levels.
+This includes mentorship based on real world examples backed up with a solid core of practical association leadership knowledge and resources.
+Ultimately it is the hope that this program will create confidence, camaraderie, benevolence and a sense of ownership in organized urology at all levels.

-ALP participants can be nominated/selected by the current leaders of state societies or other societies, etc. The venue will be at the Western Section AUA annual meetings – Young Urologist Program – and directed by a core leadership group comprised from each participating organization and perhaps current young leaders that can be a source of inspiration.
+ALP participants can be nominated/selected by the current leaders of state societies or from within the WSAUA Young Urologist Program.
+The venue will be at the Western Section AUA annual meetings via the Young Urologist Program – and directed by a core leadership group comprised from state societies and current young leaders that can be a source of inspiration.

-The program is broken down into 3 main segments and ALP participants are expected to attend annual meetings, attend the annual Young Urologist Program, demonstrate loyalty and commitment to the WSAUA, and possibly pass a verbal or written test.
-ALP participants who successfully advance twill receive recognition and possibly receive scholarships for travel to various state and national advocacy programs.
+The program is broken down into 3 main segments.
+ALP participants are expected to attend annual meetings and demonstrate loyalty and commitment to the WSAUA.
+ALP participants who successfully advance will receive recognition and possibly receive scholarships for travel to various state and national advocacy programs.

-2. Practical course work – Includes a “Knowledge notebook” with reference and resource materials.
-Topics may include such organizational management subjects managing a volunteer board and committees, board vs. staff responsibilities, steps to developing a long-range plan, the essentials of membership, running effective meetings, important things to say and when during meetings, understanding your role as a steward, dealing with the media, and more as it develops.
+- Practical course work – Includes a “Knowledge notebook” with reference and resource materials.
+Topics may include such organizational management subjects as managing volunteer board and committees, board vs. staff responsibilities, the essentials of membership, running effective meetings, important things to say (protocols) during meetings, understanding your role as a steward, dealing with the media, and more as it develops.

-3. Actual Experience – matching available leadership opportunities with candidates, e.g. sectional or aua committees, course directors, board reps, state level advocacy positions as an officer, etc. thus allowing the person to demonstrate competency and loyalty.
+- Actual Experience – Learn by doing by matching available leadership opportunities with candidates, e.g. participation on committees, as course directors, board reps, at state level advocacy positions, etc. thus allowing the person to demonstrate competency and loyalty.
 This includes participation at AUA Advocacy Summit.